|

 Despite

-years, and the time consuming and difficult negotiations with the J4G
+few years, and the time consuming and difficult negotiations with

-Charity, the PiA has remained constructive and active right until the
+the J4G Charity, the PiA has remained constructive and active right

-end.
-Successes in recent years include the prioritising of PID patients
+until the end.
+Successes in recent years include the prioritising

-to receive immunoglobulin therapy, achieved through combined pressure
+of PID patients to receive immunoglobulin therapy, achieved through

-the reinstatement of the PID clinic in Southampton and the appointment
+successes included the reinstatement of the PID clinic in Southampton

 We